 13. Will it integrate with my financial software and cashless caterers?

 If you’re looking for online payments as part of your parental engagement system, look for integrations with your financial software and cashless caterers.
 You don’t want a manual process happening between these and a good provider should be able to integrate with them.

-If your parental engagement system allows you to share things like achievement and behaviours, there could be some behaviours that you don’t want to share on the parent app, for instance a bullying incident.
+If your parental engagement system allows you to share things like achievements and behaviours, there could be some behaviours that you don’t want to share on the parent app, for instance, a bullying incident.
 Ask whether what you share with parents is controllable and can be aligned with your school policies.

 Whilst most parents will have internet access, there may be some that don’t.
 Find out how the system handles these.
 Can it identify those parents easily, so you know who you’ll need to call or send a paper copy of the parent communication to?